danchoi/soywiki/README.markdown

 * The CamelCase link pattern is very conducive to storing wiki pages in plain text files: the page names can map directly to Unix file names without any awkward character escaping or munging.

 [ward]:http://c2.com/cgi/wiki?WikiCase

+No wiki link pattern is perfect!
+All involve trade-offs.
+Many writability for the ability to include whitespace between words.
+SoyWiki puts writability ahead of that sort of fussiness.

 ## Bug reports and feature requests